Anto-dev-perso/GameOfLife/README.md

 First, make sure to have build this project in Debug mode.
 If the build is successfull, you should see multiple binaries inside the build-debug directory:

-- `GameOfLife` which the base binary of the game
+- `GameOfLife` which the script binary of the game
+- `appQtGameOfLife` which the GUI binary
-- `GameOfLifeUnitTests` which is a binary dedicated to the unit tests
+- `GameOfLifeUnitTests` which is a binary dedicated to the unit tests of the script
-- `GameOfLifeFunctionalTests` which is a binary dedicated to the functional tests
+- `GameOfLifeFunctionalTests` which is a binary dedicated to the functional tests of the script
+- `GameOfLifeGUIUnitTests` which is a binary dedicated to the unit tests of the GUI

 These different binaries serve the purpose to launch only one type of test.
 If you just want to launch all the tests, you can run the command